TinKurbatoff/tornado-tryton/README.md

 Give credit here.
 - This project was inspired by [Tryton community](https://discuss.tryton.org/)...
 - This project is based on the flask_tryton module at [PyPi](https://pypi.org/project/flask-tryton/)...
-- Many thanks to Cédric Krier for support of the Tryton project and promt ansewers on the forum.
+- Many thanks to Cédric Krier for support of the Tryton project and prompt answers on the forum.

 ## Contact